Marcel Riffard: Renault Viva Grand Sport

 In 1934 Renault debuted their Vivastella Grand Sport, with a body designed by Riffard.
 The car was renamed the Renault Viva Grand Sport the next year.
-Riffard applied his experience designing streamlined aircraft to produce the car's body shape.
+Riffard applied his experience designing aircraft to the car's body shape.
 The car debuted at the 1934 Salon de Paris, alongside the Nervastella, and was built by Renault between 1934 and 1939.
 At 1720 mm, the car is wide enough to seat three people abreast.
 It is powered by an inline six-cylinder engine displacing 4.1 L, mounted lengthwise at the front.

-Renault hired record holder and celebrity aviatrix Hélène Boucher to promote the Viva Grand Sport.
+Renault hired celebrity aviator and Caudron-Renault factory pilot Hélène Boucher to promote the Viva Grand Sport.

 Nervasport des Records

-About six years after setting land speed records with its streamlined Type NM 40CV single-seater, Renault once again decided to pursue new land speed records, initially with a tuned Nervastella at Monthléry in March 1932.
+About six years after setting land speed records with its streamlined Type NM 40CV single-seater, Renault decided to pursue new land speed records with a tuned Nervastella at Monthléry in March 1932.

 For the next attempt Renault commissioned l'atelier 153, a dedicated workshop within Renault under the direction of Auguste Riolfo that handled testing new models and special projects, to build a dedicated land speed racer.

 The car was based on a standard Nervasport chassis, but with a custom body designed by Riffard and made of hand-hammered metal supported by a wooden framework.
 The single seater had an enclosed cockpit with a flat windscreen.
 The roofline angled slightly downwards behind the driver, and narrowed into a fin-like shape.
 Length and width were 5.2 × 1.87 m, and the car weighed 1600 kg.

 The record car used the 4.8 L flathead straight-8 engine from the production Nervasport, which produced 108 hp, mated to a 3-speed manual transmission.

 The drivers selected for the run were Roger Quatresous, Léo Fromentin, André Wagner, and Georges Berthelon, who also served as garage manager.
-Each driver rotated in three hour shifts.
+Each driver rotated in three-hour shifts.

 The record attempt started at Monthléry on 3 April 1934 at 3:37 pm, and continued until just before 4:00 pm, 5 April 1934.
 The attempt set three world records and nine international records for cars with engines displacing 3.0–5.0 L, including the 48-hour speed record, with an average speed of 167.445 kph.
 New average speed records were also set for 4000 and 5000 mi distances.

-On the eightieth anniversary of the Nervasport's record breaking run, and in advance of their 110th anniversary of motorsports activity, Renault commissioned a replica of the 1934 Nervasport des Records be built.
+On the eightieth anniversary of the Nervasport's record-breaking run, and in advance of their 110th anniversary of motorsports activity, Renault commissioned a replica of the 1934 Nervasport des Records be built.
 The first sketches of the car were done in 2014, and the completed replica debuted on the Montlhérey circuit in June 2016.